South Sea Fishing Village Restaurant Review, Guangzhou, China

 Reviewer: Foodnut.com South Sea Fishing Village No. 903, Liu Hua Hu Park, Renming Rd North Guangzhou, China |

-We recently finished up our latest culinary tour of China in the Summer of 2011.
+We finished up our latest culinary tour of China in the Summer of 2011 at South Sea Fishing Village for lunch.
+They have 2 locations here.
 Guangzhou is the origination point for Cantonese Chinese cuisine, making it a must visit for those serious about Chinese food.
+In late 2014 we returned for dinner.

 Here are some quick mini reviews of places we ate at.
 We feel this will be useful as more people visit this up-and-coming area.
 We found few reviews on Trip Advisor and Dianping.